thereseguii/task-manager-cli/README.md

 # 📝 Task Manager CLI App

 A command-line task management application built in Python, using MySQL for data persistence.
-Developed as part of a technical exam.
+This project showcases core Python programming skills, object-oriented design principles, and direct database interaction without the use of frameworks or ORMs.

 ## 💻 Features